Applications for the Class of 2018 are due May 15, 2018

 “A strategic planning session shortly after my SHA class resulted in a truly changed direction for my section – a direct result of what I had learned at SHA!
 The seminar has been so worthwhile that my institution has had an attendee/graduate for every year since 2005.”
 Laura Minzes, Deputy Director of Historic Sites, Indiana State Museum & Historic Sites and SHA Class of 2005

-What are past SHA alumni doing now?
+What are alumni doing now?

-SHA alums represent the breadth and scope and diversity of the history profession.
+Alumni from the History Leadership Institute (previously known as the Seminar for Historical Administration or ‘SHA’) represent the breadth and scope and diversity of the history profession.
 Graduates are: Historical Society Presidents and CEOs, Vice Presidents, Historians, Historic Site Directors and Managers, Historic Site and Library Administrators, Museum Directors, Education and Resource Managers, Cultural Center Directors, Outreach Services & Planning Specialists, and more!

 The registration fee for this one-of-a-kind experience includes training, lodging + tax, and breakfast for approximately $3,200 (past participants recommend you budget an additional $35 per day for meals not provided, cabs, and tips).